Relacibo/hyprmcsr/docs/configuration.md

 ## Key fields

-- **onStart**: Array of shell commands/scripts to run in the background when starting (e.g. starting helper tools, OBS, etc.).
+- **onStart**: Array of shell commands/scripts to run in the background when starting (e.g. starting helper tools, OBS, input-remapper, etc.).
-- **onDestroy**: Array of shell commands/scripts to run in the background when stopping (e.g. cleanup, notifications, killing helper tools).
+- **onDestroy**: Array of shell commands/scripts to run in the background when stopping (e.g. cleanup, notifications, killing helper tools, stopping input-remapper).
+- **onToggleBinds**: Array of shell commands/scripts to run whenever binds are toggled (e.g. notifications, custom actions).
+  The environment variable `$BINDS_ENABLED` is set to `1` (enabled) or `0` (disabled).
 - **binds.toggleBinds**: Key combination to toggle binds.
 - **binds.modeSwitch**: Key combinations for switching between window modes.
 - **binds.custom**: